ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Introduction
 ===============

 The goal of these sample cases is to provide the UFS community with datasets that they can modify and run to see if their changes can improve the forecast and/or reduce the model biases.
 Each case covers an interesting weather event.
-The case that was added with this release was a severe weather event over Indianapolis on June 15-16, 2019.
+The case that was added with the v2.1.0 release was a severe weather event over Indianapolis on June 15-16, 2019.

 Each sample case contains module output from a control run, which consists of ``postprd`` (post-processed) and ``metprd`` (MET verification-processed) directories.
 Under the ``postprd`` directory, users will find the :term:`UPP` output of the model run along with plots for several forecast variables.
 These can be used for a visual/qualitative comparison of forecasts.
 The ``metprd`` directory contains METplus verification statistics files, which can be used for a quantitative comparison of forecast outputs.